-The University Enrichment Committee is pleased to announce the Student Travel Awards for 2014-2015.
-Proposals are invited for travel by full-time students whose independent work has been accepted for presentation at regional or national conferences.
+Proposals are invited for travel funding for full-time students whose independent work has been accepted for presentation at regional or national conferences.
 Funding is for the student(s) who actually present(s) the paper or work.
 The maximum limit on each award is $500.
 Student co-presenters will share a single grant.

 Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty adviser.